 Current lead singer Hansen was a true showman throughout the evening.
 He knows what is expected of him as the lead singer.
 He swung the microphone stand.
 He mugged for the audience.
 He monkeyed around with the other band members.
 And his voice fit nicely for songs like “Urgent” and “Hot Blooded,” and “Juke Box Hero.”

 Jones also is a wonder, still offering up some stinging guitar licks and commanding the stage.

 I also found it cool to hear the group, new members and older members, dust off some of Foreigner’s deep tracks such as “Long Long Way from Home” and “Head Knocker.”
 Those tracks were useful reminders that the group had talent beyond just hitting the top 10.

 Foreigner’s Oct.
 3 show was a great opportunity for fans to stir up some old memories and create new ones watching a band who clearly loves to play four decades into their career.

-I give the evening four out of four stars.
+I give Foreigner 4 out of 5 stars.

 PHOTOS by MIKE CHAIKEN